- For Staff

 Dr. Charles Z. Levkoe

-Canadian Research Chair in Sustainable Food Systems Assistant Professor
+Canada Research Chair in Sustainable Food Systems Associate Professor

 - PhD, University of Toronto, 2014